 Social classes and the search for an eligible man go back a long way.
 Before match.com, there were epistolary relationships, and the touch of a hand or a sidelong glance spoke volumes.
 Watch out for when Mr. Darcy does declare his intentions.
 “My feelings will not be repressed.
 You must allow me to tell you how ardently I admire and love you.”
 Who wouldn’t swoon at that?
 Well, Elizabeth Bennet for one, but she soon has a change of heart, if not for his ardor and brooding good looks, then for Mr. Darcy’s beautiful grounds at Pemberley.
 A tart and tasty bonbon of manners and courtship.

 There’s a lot of talk today about meaningfulness and being present, thanks to yoga and Eckhart Tolle.
 Hesse’s story, about the spiritual journey of a man who lived at the time of the Buddha, offers up additional inspiration in your search to be one with everything.
 Siddhartha starts his life as a contemplative young man but restless, moves onto a worldly, sensual life, which he eventually rejects in favor of asceticism as a means of achieving enlightenment.
 His experiences, along with a humble river, help him to gain understanding.

-‘Lord of the Flies’ By William Golding
+‘Lord of the Flies’

 (Faber & Faber, Inc.)